MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/meetings.md

 - DCK asked about the situation with upstreaming the changes.
 MA said that the git repositories are on a QUB GitLab server but should be backed up onto GitHub.
 DCK offered help when upstreaming changes.
 - DCK asked about the number of code changes required to get DPDK running.
 MA stated the number of lines changed was in the double digits but the exact value was unknown.
 - DCD asked about atomic operations causing issues for DPDK.
 MA explained the issue was regarding the architecture being detected as 32-bit instead of 64-bit.
 Also, the network drivers were not disabled correctly.
-- PT explained there has been no regression testing for the DPDK port on other architectures.
+- TS explained there has been no regression testing for the DPDK port on other architectures.
 - MA asked about the current situation of compartmentalisation.
 DCK explained the 2 methods of compartmentalisation, and that one method was available to test on CheriBSD 22.12.
 However, there is no debugging tool available.
 - It was agreed that there is no expectation to implement compartmentalisation in this project, but it would be interesting for a future discussion.